yuhuanq/Club-Caml/README.md

 ## Basic Usage

-- `./camlserver --verbose`. to start the server
+- `./camlserver --verbose` to start the server

 - `./camlclient` to start the client GUI